 This image also shows the tip velocity Vt, which can be derived from the maximum Doppler.
 The maximum Doppler is about 4 kHz away from the constant Doppler introduced by the bulk movement.
 Calculate the detected maximum tip velocity.

 Vt_detect = 120

 This value is the maximum tip velocity along the radial direction.
 To obtain the correct maximum tip velocity, the relative orientation must be taken into consideration.
 Because the blades are spinning in a circle, the detection is not affected by the azimuth angle.
 Correct only the elevation angle for the maximum tip velocity result.

 doa = phased.MUSICEstimator2D('SensorArray',ura,'OperatingFrequency',fc,...
 'PropagationSpeed',c,'DOAOutputPort',true,'ElevationScanAngles',-90:90); [~,ang_est] = doa(xr); Vt_est = Vt_detect/cosd(ang_est(2))

 Vt_est = 164.0793

-Based on the corrected tip velocity and the blade spinning rate, the blade length can be computed as
+Based on the corrected maximum tip velocity and the blade-spinning rate, calculate the blade length.

 bladelen_est = Vt_est/(bladerate_est*2*pi)